 Several deaths have been reported following the bitter street fighting that took place in Mexico City on Thursday night as eight thousand students staging an anti-Government march were attacked by a give hundred strong force of youths using firearms and wooden staves.

-Several deaths have been reported following the bitter street fighting that took place in Mexico City on Thursday night as eight thousand students staging an anti-Government march were attacked by a give hundred strong force of youths using firearms and wooden staves.
+Background: Several deaths have been reported following the bitter street fighting that took place in Mexico City on Thursday night as eight thousand students staging an anti-Government march were attacked by a give hundred strong force of youths using firearms and wooden staves.
 Visnews cameraman Tony Halik became a casualty when stave-welding youths singled him out on a sidewalk and beat him up.
 Rushed to hospital, he received stitches in head wounds but insisted on returning to the streets to continue his coverage.
 His film was later transmitted by satellite from the United States for the Eurovision network.

 The street fighting lasted all night, and was Mexico's worst clash since the bloody pre-Olympics riots of 1968.
 Several people died, but the numbers of dead have not yet been confirmed.
 Since the all night battle, youths armed with sub-machine guns pistols and staves have stormed into at least one city hospital, attacking wounded students and even preventing surgery staff from carrying out operations.
 Many of the student casualties admitted to hospitals were said to be suffering from gunshot wounds.